Welcome to part twelve in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 Neil said, “It takes time to create synaptic pathways as it does a trail.
 Creating a new behavior or habit works the same.
 Six different easy-to-use tools for you to choose from to interrupt/diffuse an unwanted and irrational emotional state . . .”

 Simple, yet powerful tools in helping you to engage your rational mind and disengage the irrational.
 Have them in your ‘toolbox’ and bring them out in-the-moment when needed.

 Use these tools with practice, patience, and persistence, remembering the vow of moving towards your desired authenticity and emotional state(s) – your long-term vision of improving your mental and emotional well-being, one choice at a time.

-Be on the lookout for Part 13 in this series, One Tool to Rule Them All.
+Here is the link to Part 13 in this series: One Tool to Rule Them All.